welisheva/clusterlink/website/content/en/docs/v0.2/getting-started/users.md

 ## Uninstall ClusterLink

 1. To remove a ClusterLink instance from the cluster, please delete the ClusterLink instance custom resource.
-   The ClusterLink operator will subsequently remove all instance components (control-plane, data-plane, and ingress service).
+   The ClusterLink operator will subsequently remove all instance components (control plane, data plane, and ingress service).

    ```sh
    kubectl delete instances.clusterlink.net  -A --all